Konodinger/Liquid3D/README.md

 ### OpenVDB C++ bridge

 The C++ bridge can be built using CMake or using Docker.
-The build instructions are detailled in the `README.md` file in the folder.
+The build instructions are detailled in the `README.md` file in the `openVdbCppBridge` folder.
 Should it fail, you can use our python fallback.

 ### Everything at once